 Strengthens bone mass

-The 1980 NASA study also sited rebounding as being one of the best exercises for rebuilding lost bone tissue, after they studied astronauts who would lose bone mass while in space and observing them regain the mass due to rebounding.
+The NASA study also cited rebounding as being one of the best exercises for rebuilding lost bone tissue, after they studied astronauts who would lose bone mass while in space and observing them regain the mass due to rebounding.
 The increased G force on the bones strengthens them with less risk of injury than other forms of exercise.
+The loading and unloading of muscles also increases strength yet the gravitational forces are even throughout the body minimizing injury or potential rupture of muscles, ligaments or tendons.
 Trampolining’s effectiveness for strengthening bone density can also help prevent osteoporosis and even reverse the damage.

 It’s fun and safe exercise for all